Back to all Articles

 Final Thoughts

-From our experience, building microservices architecture from the very beginning of the project was an excellent decision.
+From our experience, building microservices architecture from the very beginning in this particular project was a good decision.
 Definitely, in the beginning, we have spent a higher number of working hours on the architecture design of the solution, but later it was much easier to develop each functionality separately and manage a few development teams simultaneously.

 At this point in the project life, adding such significant parts of code like e-commerce creator and later in the future web app builder would be impossible without this architecture.